 Mortgage loans are secured by the underlying property and require an appraisal at the time of underwriting and funding.
-Generally, the Company will fund a loan not to exceed 80% of the loan's collateral fair market value.
+Generally, the Company will fund a loan not to exceed 80% of the fair market value of the loan's collateral.
 Amounts over 80% will require additional collateral or mortgage insurance by an approved third-party insurer.